parnikkapore/tp/docs/DeveloperGuide.md

 As a user in this situation, the last thing you would want is for the app to _exclude_ contacts taking both MOD_X and MOD_Y.
 Those would be the first people you want to ask for help!

-### Adding tasks
+### \[Proposed\] Task adding feature extension

 #### About

 CodeConnect has features that allow you to add and track your tasks and annotate them with modules, so that you can search for matching people.
 The `add` command, implemented in [`AddTaskCommand`](https://github.com/AY2223S1-CS2103T-T14-2/tp/blob/master/src/main/java/seedu/address/logic/commands/AddTaskCommand.java) and [`AddTaskCommandParser`](https://github.com/AY2223S1-CS2103T-T14-2/tp/blob/master/src/main/java/seedu/address/logic/parser/AddTaskCommandParser.java), is how you add new tasks.

-The following describes the implementation planned for v1.3.
+The following describes the implementation planned for v1.3, which adds natural date parsing.

 Examples of command use:
 - `add Lab2 by/2022-02-02 23:59 m/CS2030S`